German @ PLU

 Why study German?
-Consider some of the following reasons for exploring German language and culture:
+Check out some of the many career benefits to learning German here.
+Consider also some of the following reasons for exploring German language and culture:

 Whether you decide to work someday for a commercial, not-for-profit, or government enterprise, the chances are greater every day that your work will bring you into contact with native speakers of German.
 Consider this: around 100 million Europeans — one fifth of the European Union’s population — are native speakers of German.

 In fact, German is one of the ten most commonly spoken languages worldwide.
 Germany is the economic powerhouse of Europe: In 2017, this country (about the size of the state of Montana) claimed 8.2% of the world’s export market — only China (12.8%) and the United States (8.7%) exported more*.
 Proficiency in German can enhance your career opportunities in international business, foreign service, scholarship and teaching, publishing and journalism, and many other interesting and challenging careers.

 *Data from the ‘Trade Profiles 2018’ statistics published by the World Trade Organization (www.wto.org)

 A crucial part of PLU’s mission is to prepare its students for life in an increasingly internationalized world, and an indispensable part of this life is the ability to speak and understand a foreign language.

 “Through the diversity of languages grows the richness of the world, and with it, the diversity of that which we discover there.”